 This chapter is applicable only if pursuing Preservation funding through Risk of Loss Due to Critical Physical Needs.
-Refer to the current Multifamily Housing Tax Credit Self-scoring Worksheet and Request for Proposals Deferred Loan Priority Checklist available at the Application Resources for Multifamily Financing webpage to determine eligibility requirements.
+Refer to the current Multifamily Self-Scoring Worksheet available at the Application Resources for Multifamily Financing webpage to determine eligibility requirements.
 Applicants claiming Risk of Loss Due to Critical Physical Needs must determine (by third party assessment) the following:

 - A. Whether or not there are any Critical Physical Needs.
-Critical Physical Needs are deficiencies that if left unattended will likely jeopardize the property's federal assistance. - B. Whether or not repair/replacement of major physical plant components (including Critical Physical Needs) that have been identified will result in 15+ years of sustained operations. - C. Whether or not identified scope of Critical Physical Needs exceeds the available reserves by at least \$5,000 per unit.
+Critical Physical Needs are deficiencies that if left unattended will likely jeopardize the property's federal assistance or other state, local or intermediary assistance. - B. Whether or not repair/replacement of major physical plant components (including Critical Physical Needs) that have been identified will result in 15+ years of sustained operations. - C. Whether or not identified scope of Critical Physical Needs exceeds the available reserves by at least \$5,000 per unit.

-Refer to Chapter 3 Rehabilitation of this guide for definitions and general information related to needs assessments, 20-Year Capital Expenditure Template, needs categories and other standard rehabilitation procedures.
+Refer to Chapter 3 Rehabilitation of this guide for definitions and general information related to needs assessments, 20-Year Capital Expenditure Template, needs categories, and other standard rehabilitation procedures.

-The purpose is to ensure projects submitting a proposal for Preservation funding through Minnesota Housing that claim Risk of Loss Due to Critical Physical Needs are in a physical condition likely to cause the project to be in imminent danger of losing its federal subsidy.
+The purpose is to make sure projects submitting a proposal for Preservation funding through Minnesota Housing that claim Risk of Loss Due to Critical Physical Needs are in a physical condition likely to cause the project to be in imminent danger of losing its federal, state, local or other subsidy.

-Applicants claiming Risk of Loss due to Critical Physical Needs must provide the following to Minnesota Housing at time of initial application for funding in order for Minnesota Housing to consider the applicant's claim:
+Applicants claiming Risk of Loss due to Critical Physical Needs must provide the following to Minnesota Housing at time of initial application for funding for Minnesota Housing to consider the applicant's claim: